dodo0517cc/VRDL_HW1/README.md

 Step3: Split the data for 5-fold cross validation

-Step4: Create Dataset and DataLoader for both training sets and validation sets, also do some augmentation.
+Step4: Create Dataset and DataLoader for both training sets and validation sets, also calculate the mean and standard deviation of the training dataset for normalization.
+Moreover, do some augmentation.
 <img width="415" alt="image" src="https://user-images.githubusercontent.com/77607182/139598172-a9dd0139-8829-4f51-9d48-32b23537f040.png">